Induction

 The role of the regulatory organisation is to protect the health and wellbeing of people who use the services and the health and well being of the health professionals registered with them.

-A good health reference from your GP is required as part of the application process and may be followed up with a medical assessment by the Occupational Health Service.
+For some courses, a good health reference from your GP is required as part of the application process and may be followed up with a medical assessment by the Occupational Health Service.

 A good character reference from the Disclosure and Barring Service is required as part of the application process and is an enhanced disclosure.
 This means that all cautions and convictions spent or otherwise will be identified.

-Good Health
+Good health

-Health is a very difficult thing to describe and the aim of this part of the website is to give you enough information for you to decide if you have sufficient “Good Health”
+Health is a very difficult thing to describe and the aim of this part of the website is to give you enough information for you to decide if you have sufficient ‘good health’.

-All students who are offered a place on a professional course are required to fill out a medical questionnaire.
+With the exception of BA (Hons) Social Work and MA Social Work, all students who are offered a place on a professional course are required to fill out a medical questionnaire.
 This questionnaire will then be sent to our Occupational Health Department and you will be required to consent to your GP being contacted should the Occupational Health Department have any queries.

 If you have any concerns relating to your health you may wish to discuss it with your doctor before applying for the course.